Design Challenge

 • Explicitness of connections between user-focused work and design decisions

 Criteria will be evidenced by a submitted report of up to 10,000 words (excluding tables and figures) with links to video or other internet content as appropriate.
+The submission form also asks for short summaries of the research, evaluation, and the impact of each.
 We expect to see the following when assessing submissions:

 Quality of Contextual/User Research